 ENERGY AND NATURAL RESOURCES

-Ella has undertaken work on a number of large energy projects, typically in the context of international arbitrations.
+Ella has undertaken work on a number of large energy projects.
+In addition to the experience listed below under “International Arbitration”, examples of Ella’s experience of energy disputes include:

 INTERNATIONAL ARBITRATION

-• An LCIA arbitration (jurisdiction phase) arising out of an agreement for a long lease for the development of a hotel and tourist resort.
+• An LCIA arbitration (London seat, English governing law) (jurisdiction phase) arising out of an agreement for a long lease for the development of a hotel and tourist resort.
 (During pupillage)

 • An ad hoc UNCITRAL oil and gas arbitration in West Africa.
 (During pupillage)